Analysis of mass-transferring binary candidates in the Milky Way: Introduction

 Mass transfer is an accepted explanation for the creation of many astrophysical phenomena, such as the Algol-type binaries \citep{crowford}, the evolution of closely orbiting stellar binaries into X-ray binaries \citep{Xraybinaries}, cataclysmic variable stars \citep{kraft}, supernovae \citep{supernovaI, supernova2}, accretion-induced collapse \citep{Ivanova}, and gravitational wave sources \citep{gwsources}, among others.
 However, the details of mass transfer and the possible mass and angular momentum loss of the process, as well as the fate of the evolving stars, are not well established and modelled yet.

-The study of mass transfer processes and their impact on binary evolution is gaining importance due to their connection to gravitational wave progenitor stars.
-Therefore, detailed studies of systems currently undergoing mass exchange are much needed.
-Some examples are observational studies on mass transfer in systems such as TZ Dra \citep{TZDra}, the close binary system AU Monocerotis \citep{AUMonocerotis}, and the contact binary V2840 Cygni \citep{V2840Cygni}; studies involving the modelling of interacting systems such as $\beta$ Lyrae A \citep{thick, thin}, or more theoretical work on the underlying physics of mass transfer \citep{Jakub}.
-Other studies focus on the common envelope evolution and the formation of stellar mergers (e.g., \citealt{CEPod2001, CEIvanova2001, CEPablo2021, CEDeMarco2023}).
+In recent years, the study of mass transfer has gained renewed attention due to its fundamental link to the formation of compact binaries and, ultimately, gravitational-wave sources.
+To constrain these processes, detailed studies of systems currently undergoing mass exchange are crucial.
+These efforts span a wide range of approaches: observational analyses of interacting systems such as TZ Dra \citep{TZDra}, AU Monocerotis \citep{AUMonocerotis}, and the contact binary V2840 Cygni \citep{V2840Cygni}; modelling of well-studied binaries like $\beta$ Lyrae A \citep{thick, thin}; and theoretical work aimed at understanding the underlying physics of mass transfer and common envelope evolution \citep{Jakub, CEPod2001, CEIvanova2001, CEPablo2021, CEDeMarco2023}.

+The outcome of unstable mass transfer has recently been linked to a class of optical transients known as luminous red novae (LRNe), whose peak luminosities lie between those of novae and supernovae \citep{V838Mon1, Soker2003, V1309ScoMerger, Pejcha2014, Pejcha2016}.
+These transients are generally interpreted as the observational signatures of stellar coalescence events, providing rare but direct evidence of binary interaction and merger processes.

+Over the last two decades, LRNe have been studied both in our Galaxy and in nearby galaxies.
+Despite the proximity, the only five confirmed and studied stellar mergers in the Milky Way (MW) include V4332 Sagittarii (discovered in 1994; \citealt{V4332Sag}), V838 Monocerotis (2002; \citealt{V838Mon1, V838Mon2}), OGLE-2002-BLG-360 (2002; \citealt{OGLE-2002}), CK Vul (1670; \citealt{CKVul}), and most notably, V1309 Scorpii (2008, \citealt{V1309ScoDiscovery}), whose pre-outburst photometry captured the final inspiral of a contact binary system \citep{V1309ScoMerger}.
+Additionally, about two dozen extra-galactic LRNe were found (see \citealt{pastorello}, \citealt{Blagorodnova2021}, \citealt{Reguitti2025}, and references therein).
+These events share a number of defining characteristics: a rapid rise and redward evolution in colour, usually a double-peaked light curve followed by a plateau, and the presence of strong and narrow emission lines for hydrogen and low-ionisation elements.